xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES: http://nutcracker123.com/nutcracker/releases/

 3.1.4:  Sep 03,2013 - Enhancement: (Matt).
 Custom Model now uses pixel count 1..n.
 Models can be put on preview.
 For example, you can
-						define a candy cane out of rgb pixels and then place candycane in the preview window.
+						define a candy cane out of rgb pixels and then place candy cane in the preview window.
 Very Nice!
                     - Enhancement: (Matt) You can now copy models.
 					- Enhancement: (Matt) You can now rotate single strand models in the preview window.
 					- Enhancement: (Matt) There is a Sequence open button on the Preview tab.
 If you use this to open a sequence there is